-Weighting the votes of Council representatives in accordance with the number of Rotarians they represent will avoid the costly option of increasing the number of e e delegates from large districts and does not involve any need for small districts to merge and large districts to be split up.
-There are no technical difficulties with using the normal electronic voting system to weight the votes of delegates. must have Council represent ntation in accordance with fall' and 'equal participation weighting the votes of repr Delleman de commissión de la labor may lead to the action of the court of law.
-The proposed enactment envisages that those Council representativ ves from districts with more than 1,000 Rotarians shall full 1,000 Rotarians in the nal vote for each additional ian 1,000 Rotarians in the adottot.
-FINANCIAL IMPACT This enactment could have at this time. e a financial impact on RI v which cannot be determined Electronic voting equipme ent used at the Council on L egislation would need to be able to identify each representation for each rep sentative individually to ac presentative. commodate proportional odifications would be requi facilitate proportional repr VOTE TOTALS yes no RESULT \square Adopted □Referred to Board \square Postponed □Adopted as Amended □Rejected □Withdrawn NOTES
+Weighting the votes of Council representatives in accordance with the number of Rotarians they represent will avoid the costly option of increasing the number of delegates from large districts and does not involve any need for small districts to merge and large districts to be split up.
+There are no technical difficulties with using the normal electronic voting system to weight the votes of delegates. , , ntation in accordance with fall' and 'equal participation of all in the legislation' by E-ilana ta annula ail tha may lead to the action of the court of law.
+The proposed enactment envisages that t those Council representativ ves from districts with more than 1,000 Rotarians shall full 1,000 Rotarians in the nal vote for each additional Tuli 1,000 Rotarians in the district.
+FINANCIAL IMPACT This enactment could have a financial impact on RI which cannot be determined at this time.
+Electronic voting equipment used at the Council on Legislation would need to be able to identify each representative individually to accommodate proportional representation for each representative.
+In addition, technology modifications would be required for e-voting for the Council on Resolutions to facilitate proportional representation for each vote.
+VOTE TOTALS yes yes no RESULT \square Adopted □Referred to Board \square Postponed \square Adopted as Amended □Rejected □Withdrawn NOTES